 - Give your audience a warning before opening the quiz question, so they have a chance to prepare themselves and vote on their answers.

 - Explain how the points system will work (for instance, one point per correct answer) and that their scores will be calculated automatically throughout to display a leaderboard at the end.
 It's worth showing an example of the leaderboard in the introduction so they can visually see what will be displayed at the end of the quiz (e.g. top ten highest scores will be displayed on the screen and explaining that their own score will be displayed on their device).
-To understand all the details of how the scoring works, read our help article here.

 3. Encourage and think about your quiz style